This guide informs you about research materials I think will be helpful for your paper topics. It contains the following:

 Below are links to some sample HOLLIS searches by subject, using LCSH and other predefined subject terms.

-The searches are meant to be quite broad.
+The searches are meant to be broad.
 To limit the displayed search results, you can edit the search to add additional keywords, and/or you can use the limiting options on the right side of the HOLLIS search results screen.

 A book series is a collection of multiple books about the same topic.
 Many publishers create topical book series.